Liberdus/liberdus-proxy/README.md

 # Liberdus proxy server
 This is a simple proxy server that forwards requests to the Liberdus consensus node (validators).
 The service does nothing special except picking the appropriate node to forward the request to.
-Aim to minimize clients having to track the nodes themselves.
+Aims to minimize clients having to track the nodes themselves.

-For additional features like real time chat room subscription, data distribution protocol integration and muc more consistent API, please use liberdus-rpc.

-The underlying algorithem that pick a node based on biased random selection is identical to the one used in liberdus-rpc.

 # Have Cargo setup on your system
 ```bash